 In a rush?
 Then check the quick picks below.
-Get the budget option- WEN3959 or go straight for the top pick model from Rikon 10-3061.
-If you still not sure, check all the reviews below.
+Get the budget benchtop bandsaw – WEN3959, or go straight for the top-pick model from Rikon 10-3061.
+If you are still not sure, check the best benchtop band saws reviews below.

 Let’s have a closer look at the best benchtop band saws that are available on the market.
 For those of you who are just starting working with a band saw, I’ve prepared a short guide to help you understand what features you should look for when buying a perfect benchtop band saw.

 Best Overall – Rikon 10-3061 10″ Bandsaw

 This model from Rikon is one of the best benchtop band saws on the market.
 It’s a high-quality tool with a lot of features found in bigger and more expensive models.
 Let’s have a closer look to determine if it’s worth the money spent.

 What you get here is a cast steel frame with a 1/2 HP motor, 2-speed setting 1515, and 3280 FPM to match the cutting tasks.
 A large, cast iron table that tilts 5 degrees left, 45 degrees right if you ever need to make bevel cuts.

 It also comes with a fence, dust port( 2-1/2″ OD, 2-1/4″ ID) for dust removal system, a 5/16″ x 6TPI regular blade, and a 5-year limited warranty.